timtomtim7/spigotkt-docs/Commands.md

 }
 ```

-This will technically register a command, "test", but it won't do much.
+This will technically register a command, "test", but the command won't do much.

 To create a simple "Hello, world!" command: